 Do you know how to spot a million dollar business idea?

-Some of the most successful businesses are the ones you’d never expect to succeed.
+Some of the businesses that make millions are the ones you’d never expect to succeed.
 But peel back the curtain and you’ll find even the most unique business ideas follow a proven formula for success.
 Yes, that means even “regular people” like you and I can spot million dollar business opportunites that can turn into multi-million dollar ideas.
 Here’s how:

-When you’re trying to find the right idea for your business, sometimes all you need is a little inspiration.
+When you’re trying to find the right business idea for your business, sometimes all you need is a little inspiration.
 The best kind of inspiration comes from seeing what’s already worked (even if they’re off the beaten path).
 Let’s see what we can learn from two unique business ideas worth millions — and one worth billions.

 Million-dollar business idea #1: Cards Against Humanity